eesmer/LastControl/docs/Process_Management.md

 Linux systems when the programs run and process status, allocate resources for these running processes and follow them and this resource is taken back when the process is terminated.<br>
 For these main reasons;<br>
 Process management in Linux systems is a very important issue and is directly related to the stable and healthy operation of the system.<br>
+Performance of the system depends of process states.<br>
 <br>

 #### Process ID